ribeirorvs/redhat-project-repo/README.md

 TODO
 - Create Unit Tests (Done)
-- Chante the GUI from HTML to Servlet and JSP with scriplet
+- Chante the GUI from HTML to Servlet and JSP with scriplet (Done)

 ## Project TODO